-If you or your child has impacted canines in Los Angeles, CA, and Bakersfield, CA, Los Angeles Center for Oral & Maxillofacial Surgery can help.
+If you or your child has impacted canines in Los Angeles, CA, Los Angeles Center for Oral & Maxillofacial Surgery can help.
 Teeth are called impacted when they become trapped behind or beneath the gums.
 We can work as a team with you and your orthodontist to help clear a path for your canines to grow into position.

 When canines become impacted, it’s important to treat them as soon as possible.
 The longer canines stay trapped beneath the gums, the more their roots develop and fuse with the bone beneath your gums.
 In some cases, it becomes impossible for the teeth to emerge normally.
 Canines are crucial for tearing food and guiding the alignment of the other adult teeth, so it’s important to have impacted canines treated as soon as possible.
 Luckily, regular dental visits allow your doctor to track the progress of developing canines and ensure they are growing in properly.